BelalAdelDev/Tic-Tac-Toe/README.md

-Here is an improved version of the GitHub README file for the Tic-Tac-Toe JavaFX project, enhancing clarity, structure, and presentation:

-***

 # Tic-Tac-Toe JavaFX Game

 A simple and elegant Tic-Tac-Toe game built with JavaFX, featuring both Single Player and Two Player modes.
 The game uses the MiniMax algorithm for an unbeatable AI opponent.